 Human knowledge in the modern world is commonly divided into disciplines such as literature, art, history, politics and the sciences.
 The BA Liberal Arts embraces the different perspectives of these disciplines to help you gain deeper knowledge about the world and its interconnections.
 It allows you to design your own truly interdisciplinary programme according to your interests and strengths.
-From a solid spine of critical skills modules taught in the Department of English, Theatre and Creative Writing, you will branch out into a breadth of subjects in the Schools of Arts, Social Sciences, History and Philosophy and Law.
+From a solid spine of critical skills modules you will branch out into a breadth of different subjects.
 You can choose from literature, theatre studies and creative writing, film and media, modern languages, art, history, geography, law and criminology, management, philosophy, politics, psychology of education and psychosocial studies, to build a degree which will fulfil your intellectual potential and develop your employability.
 Employers highly value the core analytical, critical and communication skills a liberal arts degree will give you.
 It will also prepare you for further study at master's or PhD level.
 If you opt for the Foundation Year route, this will fully prepare you for undergraduate study.
 It is ideal if you are returning to study after a gap or if you have not previously studied the relevant subjects, or if you didn't achieve the grades you need for a place on your chosen undergraduate degree.
 Highlights

-- You could be studying in a building that was once home to Virginia Woolf and frequented by members of the Bloomsbury Group - now home to our School of Arts - and be taught by leading novelists, dramatists and artists.
+- You could be studying in a building that was once home to Virginia Woolf and frequented by members of the Bloomsbury Group.
 The building houses our own creative hub which includes the Peltz Gallery, the Gordon Square Cinema and a theatre and performance space.

 - arts administrator